 “They basically just soak up whatever we can give them,” Bousley said.
 “Sportscode allows us to work more efficiently and give them more information.
 We do a lot of short edits and I’ll just convert them into a small movie and I’ll text it to them.
 It’s so easy.”

 Bousley is also responsible for creating an offensive execution playbook after the season’s conclusion for the incoming freshmen to study.

-While Sportscode certainly doesn’t deserve all the credit for the Mountaineers’ jump last season, it certainly played a key role in helping them get back to the Big Dance.
+While Sportscode doesn’t deserve all the credit for the Mountaineers’ jump, it certainly played a key role in helping them get back to the Big Dance.
 The nation’s youngest coaching staff embraced the change, the players eagerly jumped on board and Mount St. Mary’s reaped the benefits.